SadekRahman/Project-Portfolio-1/README.md

 ### Font

 - We use Amatic Sc with a fall back of sans-serif throughout the website to maintain a level of consistency and allows the viewer to familiarise themselves further.
+- Also used Font Awesome for icons across all the pages.

 ## Organisation Goals
 * To show the user that "Adopt A Dog" is the place where one should look if thinking about adopting a dog.